sergiotapia/chroma/README.md

 Chroma uses a library called libvips to edit images quickly without using too much memory.

+### Automatic Background Detection

+Chroma automatically figures out what color to remove by sampling 8 points around the edges of your image: the four corners and the midpoints of each edge.
+It then groups similar colors together and picks the most common one as the background.
+This means you don't need to specify the chroma key color for most images - just point Chroma at your file and it handles the rest.
+If the auto-detection doesn't work for your image, you can always specify the color manually with the `--color` flag.

 ## Memory Usage

 libvips is smart about memory.
 It only does work when it really needs to.
 Here's how much memory it uses: